 - Running an Encounter

 As a GM it is extremely important to craft challenging encounters that engage your players.
 With so many enemies to choose from and such a wide array of player character strategies and abilities, no two encounters should ever really play out the same way.
 Be warned though, you will inevitably get at least one or more players that are expert theory crafters or min/maxers.
-They will scour through the rules and find ways to put together combinations of class mechanics, abilities, enchants, and secondary skills that will make them neigh undefeatable.
+They will scour through the rules and find ways to put together combinations of class mechanics, skills, enchants, and passives that will make them neigh undefeatable.
 A good GM must know the strengths and weaknesses of his players, AND EXPLOIT THEM AT ALL COSTS!!!
 Have that Knight that is practically immune to physical damage, throw casters at him.
 Have that warrior with 60+ crit chance, use enemies with damage reflection capabilities.
-Pesky rogue one shotting all your best monsters just CC the crap out of him.
+Pesky rogue one shotting all your best monsters consider throwing heavy CC at them.
 In fact one of the best ways to deal with overpowered characters is just to turn them against their friends using one of many forms of mind control, then just sit back and laugh maniacally as they kill one another.

 But despite your best efforts, and despite ours as the game designers, you will run into situations where a combination of skills or abilities is just so ridiculously overpowered that it has to be hit by the nerf bat.
 In all honesty with well over 1000 skills and abilities, all of which can interact or be modified when used in conjuncture with other skills and abilities, it is impossible to foresee every outcome.
 It never fails to surprise us just how creative players can get, and we love it.
 But that said, if you come across one of these OP combos please feel free to report it on our Balancing Issues page.